Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 polymer serve --npm --module-resolution="node"
 ```

+Because the dependencies for Polymer 3.0 projects are defined in `package.json`, the `--npm` flag is usually required.
+You will probably find it easier to [add this option to your polymer.json configuration](polymer-json).

 ### --module-resolution

-Specifies how to resolve module specifiers in import and export statements when rewriting them to be web-compatible.
+Specifies how to resolve module specifiers in import and export statements when rewriting them to URLs.

 Valid values are `"none"` and `"node"`.
 Defaults to `"none"`.